NoahDobie/Noahs-Weather-App/README.md

 A responsive web application that allows users to search for weather forecasts by city.
 The app fetches weather data from the OpenWeatherMap API and displays it in a user-friendly interface.
 The app is built using React, Zustand for state management, and Tailwind CSS for styling.

+Built to get a feel for modern web design!

 ## Features

 - Search for weather forecasts by city